 HISTORY OF MANIFESTATIONS

-Families who loved each other, often fill their home with love and joy of family, celebrating life with food and making good memories with each other, sometimes continue to do as they remember the good times; even when they are in spirit-form.
+Families who loved each other in life, who fill their home with love and joy, who celebrate life with food and making good memories with each other, will sometimes continue to do so as they remember the good times in spirit-form.

 Children in spirit-form continue to play in their favorite spots while they were alive.

 They have been known to follow visitors or rangers all around the house.
-These spirit children are curious about these visitors or their new house-mates.
+These spirit children are curious about visitors, who they see as their new house-mates.

-These children still play outside as their laughing and sounds of their playing can be heard outside of the house.
+These child spirits still play outside, as their laughing and the sounds of their playing can be heard outside and around the house.

-Entity of either Mrs. Mendocini or daughter Anna and family/friends
+The Entity of either Mrs. Mendocini or of daughter Anna and family/friends

-These spirit people have shown hospitality to the rangers, trying to meet their needs by making them feel welcome, and trying to give their ranger guests what they wanted; though it is hard to do when you don’t have a body anymore.
+These spirit people have shown hospitality to the rangers, tried to meet their needs by making them feel welcome, and also tried to give their ranger guests what they wanted, though it is hard to do when you don’t have a body anymore.

-Upon opening up the houses, after a long winter when no one had been living there, a ranger was greeted by the wonderful aroma of Italian food cooking.
+Upon opening up the houses after a long winter when no one had been living there, a ranger was greeted once by the wonderful aroma of Italian food cooking.

 Another ranger, who had just moved into the house, made himself some lasagna, but regretted the fact that he didn’t have any garlic to add, because he loved seasoning.
-As he sat there, eating his lasagna, his eyes started to water, and his sinuses felt a burning sensation.
+As he ate his lasagna, his eyes started to water, and he felt a burning sensation in his sinuses.
 He had to go outside quickly to get some air.
 When he came back, the house smelled of garlic.
-Mrs. Mendocini or Anna likes to look after the needs of her guests.
+Either Mrs. Mendocini or Anna likes to look after the needs of her guests.

 On his second night in the house, this ranger was sitting alone by himself, reading.
-Suddenly, he heard the sounds of a party going on; various disembodied voices talking.
-As no radio was on in the house, he went outside and heard nothing coming from his neighboring fellow rangers.
-When he came back inside, the level of disembodied voices had risen; the party being in full swing.
-He courteously thanked his hostess for trying to brighten up his existence by inviting him to her party, but that he had a lot of reading to do.
-She must of respected his wishes because the disembodied voices disappeared.
+Suddenly, he heard a party going on, with the sounds of various disembodied voices.
+As no radio was on, he went outside, but could hear nothing coming from his neighbor fellow rangers.
+When he came back inside, the volume of disembodied voices had risen, the party now being in full swing.
+He courteously thanked his hostess for trying to brighten up his existence by inviting him to their gathering, but that he had a lot of reading to do.
+She must have respected his wishes because the disembodied voices disappeared.